Back to Tennessee

 

-The number of indictments filed
+The number of indictments filed.

 

-, who, generally, is appointed by a court to act as a
+The number of cases transferred to a district attorney general pro tem, who, generally, is appointed by a court to act as a district attorney general when such is unavailable.

 